 Borrowers may be eligible for loan deferments or cancellations under certain circumstances.
 Examples of when loan payments may be deferred are when the borrower is in certain student statuses at other eligible institutions, employed as a full-time teacher at certain schools, employed full-time in other specified occupations, or serving in the military or as a volunteer in the Peace Corps, ACTION programs (AmeriCorpsVISTA), or other programs deemed to be comparable.
 FPL loans may be canceled based on fulltime employment as a teacher at certain schools or specified fields, other qualifying employment, military or other volunteer service, and death or disability.
 Cancellation rates (amount of loan that is canceled for each year of qualifying service) for FPL loans vary, depending on the criteria.
 Specific requirements for deferment and cancellation vary, depending on when the loan was made.
 To qualify for a deferment or cancellation of an FPL loan, the borrower is required to submit to the institution to which the loan is owed a written request for the deferment or cancellation, with documentation required by the institution, by the date established by the institution, unless it is an in-school deferment.
 For an in-school deferment, the institution may grant the deferment based on student enrollment information showing that a borrower is enrolled as a regular student on at least a half-time basis, if the institution notifies the borrower of the deferment and of the borrower's option to cancel the deferment and continue paying on the loan.
-Loans under the HPSL/PCL/LDS or NSL programs may be cancelled only in the event that the borrower dies or becomes disabled.
+Loans under the HPSL/PCL/LDS, NSL, NFLP, and ARRA-NFLP programs may be cancelled only in the event that the borrower dies or becomes disabled.

-(FPL, 34 CFR sections 674.33 through 674.40, and 674.51 through 674.62; HPSL/PCL/LDS; 42 CFR sections 57.211 and 57.213a; NSL, 42 CFR sections 57.311 and 313a).
+(FPL, 34 CFR sections 674.33 through 674.40, and 674.51 through 674.62; HPSL/PCL/LDS; 42 CFR sections 57.211 and 57.213a; NSL; 42 CFR sections 57.311 and 57.313a; and NFLP and ARRA-NFLP Program Guidance, Death and Disability).

-Institutions must exercise due care and diligence in the collection of loans (HPSL/PCL/LDS and NSL, 42 CFR sections 57.210(b) and 57.310(b), respectively).
+Institutions must exercise due care and diligence in the collection of loans (HPSL/PCL/LDS, NSL, NFLP, and ARRA-NFLP, 42 CFR sections 57.210(b) and 57.310(b), and NFLP/ARRA-NFLP Program Guidance, Institutional Responsibility in Repayment Process, respectively).
 For the FPL, such due diligence procedures include the following: